GrahamCampbell/Laravel-Manager/README.md

 The `'getConnections'` method will return an array of all the connections currently in the pool.

-**AbstractManager**
+##### AbstractManager

-This abstract class implements the ManagerInterface.
+This abstract class implements the `ManagerInterface`.
 It has two abstract protected methods that must be implemented by extending classes.

 The `'createConnection'` method will be called with the specific connection config as the first paramater.
 It must return a connection instance.